Compiling and Installing from Source Code¶

 -DWITH_MAN_PAGES=OFF from previous command.

-The following command will install all Percona XtraBackup binaries,
+will install all Percona XtraBackup binaries, the innobackupex script and

 $ make DESTDIR=... install